jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 ```

+## Internal fields and objects

+### Lexemes

+There is no working object for lexemes --
+the transformations are not complex enough to
+justify the overhead.

+Lexemes are in a sense, free form.
+Each lexeme has a "type",
+and zero or more values,
+but it up to the
+lexer to interpret what the type
+and values mean.

+Two type are reserved: `cc` and `string`.
+A lexer can give them any meaning it likes,
+but the standard meaning is that `cc` is a
+character class,
+and that `string` is a string -- a
+sequence of characters.

+Lexemes can also be open -- simply a symbol
+name, whose meaning is completely up to the lexer.

+When using "seamless" parsing,
+Kollos imposes specific requirements on the
+lexemes in a grammar.
+The only lexemes allowed are those of the
+two reserved types: `cc` and `string`.
+A `string` lexeme has exactly one value:
+a Lua string which is interpreted in the
+Lua standard way, as a sequence of characters.
+A `cc` lexeme also has exactly one value,
+and that value is also a string,
+but in the `cc` case the string
+must be the description of a Lua character class.

+## Replace a working grammar rule

+I didn't memoize wrules by ID anywhere,
+so this replace function seems to be unnecessary.
+It will probably be deleted.

 Given a hacked wrule, replace the original with the hacked version.
 This routine exists because it is often convenient,
 instead of carefully custom-cloning a rule,